thi-ng/umbrella/packages/defmulti/tpl.readme.md

 - `.add(id, fn)` - adds/overrides implementation for given dispatch
   value
+- `.addAll(impls)` - add/override multiple implementations (given as object,
+  with keys referring to dispatch values)
 - `.remove(id)` - removes implementation for dispatch value
 - `.callable(...args)` - takes same args as if calling the multi-function, but only checks if an implementation exists for the